 - Add the flour mixture in three additions, alternating with the buttermilk and the coffee, begining and finishing with the flour.
 Mix for one minute until integrated.

 - Apart, in a small bowl, mix the vinegar and the baking soda and add it to the main batter fast.

 - Perfectly beat until the batter is soft, and then pour it in the cupcake liners 3/4 full each.

-- Let the cupcakes cool down completely before decorating.
+- Once ready take out of the oven and let the cupcakes cool down completely before decorating.